ehabmohamed223/egyptopia-tourism-graduation-project/README.md

 ## **Overview**

 Egyptopia is a smart travel recommendation system designed to enhance the tourism experience in Egypt by offering personalized suggestions based on user preferences and behavior.
 The system leverages artificial intelligence and a curated tourism dataset to recommend attractions that go beyond the typical tourist spots, helping users discover both popular landmarks and hidden gems.
 The platform integrates multiple recommendation strategies, including content-based filtering, location-based suggestions, and a Bayesian average method to support new users.
 Additional features include an itinerary planner tailored to user budgets, a generative AI chatbot trained on Egypt-related data, and advanced filters by city and attraction type.
-To further enrich the experience, Egyptopia also offers cultural quizzes and a guide to traditional Egyptian food and beverages
+To further enrich the experience, Egyptopia also offers cultural quizzes and a guide to traditional Egyptian food and beverages.

+---

 ## **Project Structure**

-"This repository contains the foundational components, including AI-driven data pipelines, documentation, and structured datasets, that support the Egyptopia smart recommendation engine."
+> This repository contains the foundational components, including AI-driven data pipelines, documentation, and structured datasets, that support the Egyptopia smart recommendation engine.

+---

-### 1.**Competitor Analysis**
+### **1. Competitor Analysis**

 A **competitor analysis** was conducted on six mobile applications dedicated exclusively to tourism in Egypt: **Around Egypt**, **Explore Egypt**, **Civitatis Egypt**, **Visit Egypt**, **Cairo Travel Guide**, and **Experience Egypt**.
 The objective was to assess their core features, usability, and overall effectiveness in supporting the tourist experience.